IDivisionTeam/twig/README.md

 #### Options

 `-a` <br/>
-`--assignee` - (optional) Specifies the username (from the email) to verify that the Jira issue is assigned to you before permitting remote branch deletion.
-Use your Jira email, which might match `project.email`, e.g., `example.user@example.com`.
+`--assignee` - (optional) Specifies the username (from the email) to verify that the Jira issue matches the provided assignee before allowing remote or local branch deletion.
+Defaults to `project.email` username from the configuration file.

+`--any` - (optional) Allows you to bypass assignee verification to check whether the Jira issue is assigned before permitting remote or local branch deletion.<br/>
+Note: the `assignee` option is disregarded when this flag is used.

 #### Examples